Leverage Stock Trading Guide

 1. You may end up paying more in interest than you would have without leverage

 Depending on what leverage stock broker you choose you might end up paying high management fees to keep your positions open overnight.
 The management fee is an interest payment that the broker charges you, the same way a bank charges you interest on a mortgage.
+Management fees are one of the three main ways how brokers make money on leverage.

 2. If the stock price falls, you may end up owing more money than you would have without leverage